kaiachain/metaverse-knowledge-kit/docs/dynamic-nfts/tutorial.md

 ```

 The code above houses the logic for our dynamic NFT.
-It employs a mix of [Klaytn contracts](https://github.com/klaytn/klaytn-contracts), [Witnet Oracle contract](https://www.npmjs.com/package/witnet-solidity-bridge) interfaces, and a manual implementation of the Chainlink Keeper Contract.
+It employs a mix of [Kaia contracts](https://github.com/klaytn/klaytn-contracts), [Witnet Oracle contract](https://www.npmjs.com/package/witnet-solidity-bridge) interfaces, and a manual implementation of the Chainlink Keeper Contract.

 The performUpkeep function is where the majority of the code's functionality is found.
 At intervals, if the market price goes up, the smart contract will ensure the NFT’s URI points to the bullish image, and the NFT will be dynamically updated.
 The NFT will dynamically update to a bearish image if the price feed data falls.